Cynthia Erivo brings Aretha Franklin to life in new limited series

 As a kid, the future "queen" taught herself how to play piano without knowing how to read music.
 And she signed her first record deal at 18.

-Cynthia has been busy during this pandemic.
+Erivo has been busy during this pandemic.
 She wrote her debut album, which is due out this summer.
 She also wrote a children's book which is coming out in the fall.

-She said, "I think it's for everyone, teaching each other to dream as big as we can in all the details that we can and making it known that no dream is too big, no dream is too small and every detail of a dream is just as important as the next."
+"I think it's for everyone, teaching each other to dream as big as we can in all the details that we can and making it known that no dream is too big, no dream is too small and every detail of a dream is just as important as the next," she said.

 First up, though, "Genius: Aretha."
 Double stacked episodes across four consecutive nights debut on Nat Geo Sunday, March 21.
 The premiere episodes will be available the next day on Hulu.